Car seat safety: Avoid 9 common mistakes

 When your child reaches the weight or height limit of the convertible seat, you can face the seat forward.
 When you make the switch:

-- Install the car seat in the back seat according to the manufacturer's instructions, using either the seat belt or Lower Anchors and Tethers for Children (LATCH) system.
+- Install the car seat in the back seat according to the seat maker's instructions.
+Use either the seat belt or Lower Anchors and Tethers for Children (LATCH) system.

-- Use the tether strap — a strap that hooks to the top of the seat and attaches to an anchor in the vehicle — for extra stability.
+- Use the tether strap to keep the seat extra stable.
+It's a strap that hooks to the top of the seat and attaches to an anchor in the car.

-Bulky outerwear and blankets can prevent harness straps from snugly securing your child.
-Buckle the harness, and then place a coat or blanket over the harness to keep your baby warm.
+Bulky outer layers of clothes and blankets can prevent harness straps from snugly securing your child.
+There's a safer way to keep your baby warm.
+Buckle the harness.
+Then place a coat or blanket over the harness.

 7. Moving to a booster seat too soon

-9. Transitioning to a seat belt too soon
+9. Switching to a seat belt too soon

 Most kids can safely use an adult seat belt sometime between ages 8 and 12.
 Here's how you'll know that your child is ready:

-- Your child reaches a height of 4 feet 9 inches (nearly 1.5 meters).
+- Your child reaches a height of 4 feet 9 inches.
+That's nearly 1.5 meters.

-- Your child sits against the back of the seat with his or her knees bent comfortably at the edge of the seat — and can remain that way for the entire trip.
+- Your child sits against the back of the seat with their knees bent comfortably at the edge of the seat.

 - The lap belt lies low across your child's upper thighs — not the stomach.
 The shoulder belt rests on the middle of your child's chest and shoulder — not on the neck or face.

-If you have questions about child passenger safety laws or need help installing a car seat, participate in a local car seat clinic or inspection event.
+It can be a good idea take part in a local car seat clinic or inspection event.
+These can be helpful if you have questions about child passenger safety laws or if you need help installing a car seat.
 You can also check with the National Highway Traffic Safety Administration for help finding a car seat inspection station.